Best Free Transcription Software in 2026

 Pros

-• Strong for audio and video files
+• Excellent for audio and video editing

 Cons